-All pupils in Year 9 have the opportunity to study Art for 3 hour lessons in the two week timetable.
+All pupils in Year 9 have the opportunity to study Art for 3, one hour lessons in the two week timetable.
 Pupils in Year 9 continue to develop their artistic skills by experimenting with a range of media, techniques & processes.
-Pupils will focus on symmetry within their drawings and applying detail and tone to their work.
-Pupils learn to Express and communicate ideas and feelings where their performance is continually assessed.
+Pupils will focus on symmetry in their drawings and apply detail and tone to their work.
+Pupils learn to express and communicate ideas and feelings and their performance is continually assessed.
 Pupils are involved in evaluating their own and each other's performance, and in setting targets for their own development.